jorgepedraza88/snapretro/README.md

-# FreeRetros
+# SnapRetro

-FreeRetros is a free tool to create and manage retrospective meetings.
+SnapRetro is a free tool to create and manage retrospective meetings.
 It is an alternative to Parabol and is built with Next.js, Supabase, and Tailwind CSS.

 ## How to Install the Project Locally